-If you've read my thorough Ultimate Toilet Buying Guide, you know that choosing new bathroom fixtures is not as simple as it first seems.
+If you've read our ultimate toilet buying guide, you know that choosing new bathroom fixtures is not as simple as it first seems.
 After all, what's simpler than a toilet?
 Well, lots of things.
-Same with faucets: this simple item that we all take for granted is actually more complicated than you think.
+And same with faucets.
+This simple item that we all take for granted is actually more complicated than you think.

 If you're replacing an old faucet with a new one, it's best if you use the same installation type.
 The holes will fit and you won't have to worry about whether or not your faucet will work.

-If you're building a new toilet or doing a big renovation, then you'll have the ability to choose whatever kind of installation you like.
-They are all a little bit different, with their own pros and cons.
+If you're building a new home or doing a big renovation, then you'll have the ability to choose whatever kind of installation you like.

-- Centre-set faucet: A centre-set faucet has a spout and two handles in a single, solid unit.
+- Center-set faucet: A center-set faucet has a spout and two handles in a single, solid unit.
 The two side holes are drilled 4 inches apart.

 - Widespread or spread-fit faucet: This kind of faucet installation has the spout and two handles as three separate components, which leaves you some freedom as to how wide you want it installed.
 It's a great solution for corner sinks or sinks that require a side spout, usually seen in tiny bathrooms.

 - Single-hole faucet: This faucet is a single unit, with one handle controlling both hot and cold water.
 Also used for motion sensor faucets.